MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-runrequestpage-method.md

 ## Remarks

 This method opens the request page for the specified report to allow the user to provide parameters for the report.
 When the user closes the request page by choosing the **OK** button, a string that contains the parameter values that were set by the user is returned.
-When the user chooses the **Cancel** button, an empty string will be returned.
+When the user chooses the **Cancel** button, an empty string is returned.
 The returned parameter string can be picked up by calling one of the following methods:

 - [Execute Method](../report/report-execute-method.md)
 - [Print Method](../report/report-print-method.md)